ocfl-archive/gocfl/pkg/appendfs/README.md

-# streamfs
+# appendfs

-The `streamfs` package provides an extended file system interface that goes beyond the standard functionality of `io/fs`.
+The `appendfs` package provides an extended file system interface that goes beyond the standard functionality of `io/fs`.
 The primary goal of this interface is to ensure that the provided file system is capable of creating new files and directories.

 ## Interface: FS